 When employees and competitors within an industry are aware of a potential sale, the competitors frequently attempt to steal the employees of the business for sale.
 Such competitors realize that the employees are vulnerable and probably in fear of their jobs because of the potential sale of the business where they work.
 These unscrupulous competitors prey on these fears, and find ways to contact the employees in order to lure them to quit their jobs and work for them.

 Example of Employees Being Stolen By Competitors

-- Let us assume that Jane owns Jane’s Hair Salon and has decided to advertise the business for sale by herself without using ‘blind ads.’
+- Let us assume that Jane owns Jane’s Hair Salon and has decided to advertise the business online herself without using ‘blind ads.’

 - Unfortunately, because the advertisements are not confidential, the sale of the salon becomes known by Jane’s employees and competitors.

 - Jane’s employees consist of four hair stylists, and they become worried about who the buyer of the salon will be, whether their commission percentages that they receive will be lowered, and even whether the salon may close if no buyer is found.

 - Thus Jane’s employees are very vulnerable and in fear of their jobs for which they rely on to take care of themselves and their families.

 - Alex owns a competing hair salon nearby and is looking for hair stylists to hire.

 - Alex also sees or hears about the advertisements that Jane has posted online, and decides to surreptitiously contact Jane’s stylists.